mflowgen/mflowgen/README.md

 an already challenging problem more difficult due to additional file management for many slightly different builds.

-mflow supports both parameterization and parallel expansion across a parameter space.
+mflowgen supports both parameterization and parallel expansion across a parameter space.

 For example, suppose we would like to sweep the `clock_period` parameter in the `open-yosys-synthesis` step in this graph:

 <img height='300px' src='docs/example-params-1.jpg'>

-The mflow Python API `param_space()` expands the node for each parameter value in the list:
+The mflowgen Python API `param_space()` expands the node for each parameter value in the list:

 ```